JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

 [3]{\!\ _{\akw{#2}}{#1}_{\akw{#3}}}

 {\cpar{\akw{D}}{\wedge}{\akw{S}}}

-As a consequence, when we normalize $\aall[S_1,\anot(S_2)]$, that algorithm computes the {\aDNF} of $\anot(S_2)$, which may be very big.
-The \emph{lazy normalization} approach of Refutational Normalization is based on the idea only normalize $S_1$ to $D_1$, but of not normalizing $\anot(S_2)$ immediately, but just push negation one level down of $S_2$, obtaining a term $N_2$ --- not normalized --- and then extract one piece $N'_2$ at a time from $N_2$ to combine that piece with $D_1$, hoping to reduce the $\aall[D_1,N'_2]$ conjunction to $\afalse$.
-Hence, instead of a function $D_1 \AndDD D_2$ that merges two terms in {\CDNF}, we define a function $D \AndDS S$ that merges a {\CDNF} $D$ with a non normalized schema $S$; from now on, we call it $\allDS(D,S,E)$; \emph{lazy normalization} refers to the fact that the first argument $D$ is normalized, but the second argument $S$, the one that contains negation, is not.
+When we normalize $\aall[S_1,\anot(S_2)]$, the {\WG} algorithm computes the {\DNF} of $\anot(S_2)$, which may be very big.
+The \emph{lazy normalization} approach of Refutational Normalization is based on the idea of normalizing $S_1$ to $D_1$, without normalizing $\anot(S_2)$ immediately, but just pushing negation one level down of $S_2$, obtaining a term $N_2$ --- not normalized --- and then extracting one piece $N'_2$ at a time from $N_2$ to combine that piece with $D_1$, hoping to reduce the $\aall[D_1,N'_2]$ conjunction to $\afalse$, so that the computation may immediately stop.
+Hence, instead of a function $D_1 \AndDD D_2$ that merges two terms in {\CDNF}, we define a function $D \AndDS S$ that merges a {\CDNF} $D$ with a non normalized schema $S$; from now on, we call it $\allDS(D,S,E)$; \emph{lazy normalization} refers to the fact that the first argument $D$ is normalized, but the second argument $S$, the one that contains negation, is not. \mrevfour{In our running example, instead of computing the {\CDNF} of $\aall[S^i_L,\anot(S_R)]$, we would first compute the $\CDNF$ of $S^i_L$, whose shape is $\aany[C^i_L]$, and will then invoke

+for the lazy normalization.{ (We number the main steps of the running example to make it easier to follow, so this is Step 1.)}}{4.3, M.1}